Latest on Mets manager search: Derek Shelton wi...

 - News Article

-Latest on Mets manager search: Derek Shelton will reportedly get second interview
+Latest on Mets manager search: Derek Shelton will reportedly get third interview

 After parting ways with Mickey Callaway, the Mets are searching for a new manager.
 Here's the latest...